1956 PGA Championship

-Defending champion Doug Ford was stopped in the third round by 1953 champion Walter Burkemo, 5 & 3.
+Defending champion Doug Ford was stopped in the third round by 1953 champion Walter Burkemo, 5 and 3.

 Blue Hill was not highly regarded as a championship venue and calls increased for a change in format to stroke play.
 Also, a five-year membership in the PGA of America was necessary to compete in the PGA Championship at the time; this excluded young professionals Arnold Palmer, Dow Finsterwald, Gene Littler, and Mike Souchak.

 This remains the only time the PGA Championship has been played in Massachusetts.
 It was the 8th major championship played in the state and the first in over 30 years, since the 1925 U.S. Open.
 The next major held in the state would be the 1963 U.S. Open.

 Burke was the second to win the Masters and PGA Championship in the same calendar year, following Sam Snead in 1949.
 Through 2016, it has only been accomplished four times, with the latter two by Jack Nicklaus in 1963 and 1975.

 The Open Championship was held two weeks earlier in England at Royal Liverpool Golf Club; neither Burke nor Kroll played in 1956 (or ever).

 In the skills competitions held on Thursday, Joe Kraak won the long driving contest at 300 yd.